ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Resource Mappings {#proxy-state}

-This protocol assumes a fixed, one-to-one mapping between the Oblivious Relay Resource and the Oblivious Gateway Resource.
-This means that any encrypted request sent to the oblivious relay resource will always be forwarded to the Oblivious Gateway Resource.
-This constraint was imposed to simplify relay configuration and mitigate against the oblivious relay resource being used as a generic relay for unknown Oblivious Gateway Resources.
-The relay will only forward for Oblivious Gateway Resources that it has explicitly configured and allowed.
+This protocol assumes a fixed, one-to-one mapping between the Oblivious Relay Resource and the oblivious gateway resource.
+This means that any encrypted request sent to the oblivious relay resource will always be forwarded to the oblivious gateway resource.
+This constraint was imposed to simplify relay configuration and mitigate against the oblivious relay resource being used as a generic relay for unknown oblivious gateway resources.
+The relay will only forward for oblivious gateway resources that it has explicitly configured and allowed.

-It is possible for a server to be configured with multiple Oblivious Relay Resources, each for a different Oblivious Gateway Resource as needed.
-If the goal is to support a large number of Oblivious Gateway Resources, clients might be provided with a URI template {{?TEMPLATE=RFC6570}}, from which multiple oblivious relay resources could be constructed.
+It is possible for a server to be configured with multiple Oblivious Relay Resources, each for a different oblivious gateway resource as needed.
+If the goal is to support a large number of oblivious gateway resources, clients might be provided with a URI template {{?TEMPLATE=RFC6570}}, from which multiple oblivious relay resources could be constructed.